Nurul Haque Nur: Activism

-In August 2025, VP Nur (Nurul Haque Nur), President of the Gono Odhikar Parishad, was severely beaten during a clash in the Kakrail area of Dhaka.
+In August 2025, Nur, was severely beaten during a clash in the Kakrail area of Dhaka.
 The attack occurred on August 29, 2025, during a demonstration his party was holding near the central office of the Jatiya Party.

-Nur sustained serious injuries, including a head injury and a fractured nose, and was admitted to Dhaka Medical College Hospital (DMCH), initially in the ICU, before being transferred to a private hospital and eventually traveling to Singapore for advanced medical care.
+Nur sustained serious injuries, including a head injury and a fractured nose, and was admitted to Dhaka Medical College Hospital, initially in the ICU, before being transferred to a private hospital and eventually traveling to Singapore for advanced medical care.
 The government formed a commission to investigate the matter.